-Group therapy is a popular treatment that involves addicts finding support, consolation and healing through sharing their struggles with other addicts in a group environment.
+Group therapy is a popular treatment that involves addicts finding support, consolation, and healing through sharing their struggles with other addicts in a group environment.
 Some addicts are more capable of opening up and sharing in a group as opposed to one-on-one, which allows them to accept accountability so true healing and transformation can begin.

 Family therapy is helpful for those addicts who have strained family relationships and can benefit from receiving communication skills and other therapy that helps restore their family support system.
-Some treatment centers also offer music, equine and yoga therapy to help addicts recover from the disease of addiction.
+Some treatment centers also offer music, equine, and yoga therapy to help addicts recover from the disease of addiction.

 Coping with Withdrawal

 Whenever an addict stops using a substance they suffer the symptoms of withdrawal.
 As detox weens addicts off of drugs and alcohol, a natural byproduct of this is withdrawal.
 Essentially, withdrawal is the body revolting as it compels the person to continue abusing the substance(s) they are addicted to.
-The brain releases dopamine and endorphins, “feel-good” neuro-transmitters, whenever someone abuses a substance.
-When a person stops use, or detoxes, the brain detects an absence of these feel-good chemicals, and it responds by creating the cravings, desires and other symptoms that can be extremely dangerous.
+The brain releases dopamine and endorphins, “feel-good” neurotransmitters, whenever someone abuses a substance.
+When a person stops using, or detoxes, the brain detects an absence of these feel-good chemicals, and it responds by creating the cravings, desires, and other symptoms that can be extremely dangerous.
 Symptoms can range from making a person feel sick, to even causing seizures, and leading to death in rare cases.
 In detox, addicts are aided in coping with their withdrawal symptoms through therapy and prescribed medications.

 The Benefits of Traveling for Treatment

-Interventions should be based on love, compassion and care.
-We recommend hiring a professional interventionist to lead your intervention, but if one isn’t available to you, feel free to call us and our trained professionals will guide you through the process of staging your own intervention in the Gilbert area.
+Interventions should be based on love, compassion, and care.
+We recommend hiring a professional interventionist to lead your intervention, but if one isn’t available to you, feel free to call us and our trained professionals will guide you through the process of staging your own intervention in the Gilbert, Arizona area.
 Intervention is a powerful tool.
 Through intervention, an addict sees how much they are loved and cared for, and they see the pain and destruction they’re causing in their life and in the lives of those closest to them.

 Get Help and Start Your Treatment Today!

 Addiction recovery is a journey, and for many addicts, the most difficult part of that journey can be asking for help.
-It takes courage, humility and honesty to admit one has a problem and to ask for help for it.
+It takes courage, humility, and honesty to admit one has a problem and to ask for help for it.
 Don’t lose hope though, it doesn’t matter how many times you’ve fallen, if you can get up again, you can keep fighting and seek help for your addiction.
 Every successful recovery story involves an addict who has fallen and gotten back up again many times.

 The journey of recovery can be a long and treacherous one, but it’s worth the fight.
 Every day, all over the country, addicts are completing their rehab and emerging as recovering addicts, capable of living healthy and happy lives once again.
 Once you finish rehab, we strongly recommend enrolling in an aftercare program that will help you transition back to the “real world” while avoiding relapse along the way.

 Prominent treatment facilities will also offer access to group meetings and the 12-step program.
-Successful recovering addicts make full use of both, and incorporate the philosophies of 12 steps into their daily lives.
-Group meetings can include Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous, Heroin Anonymous and many others.
+Successful recovering addicts make full use of both and incorporate the philosophies of 12 steps into their daily lives.
+Group meetings can include Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous, Heroin Anonymous, and many others.
 Recovering addicts also become sponsors to help other addicts on the path to recovery.
 In fact, the 12th Step in Alcoholics Anonymous actually compels the recovering addict to spread the message and help other addicts.
-(12. We having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics and to practice these principles in all our affairs.)
+(12. We have had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics and to practice these principles in all our affairs.)

 In addition to Sponsors, mentors who are also recovering addicts can also provide immeasurable help to recovering addicts.
 There’s a saying among addicts that the easiest way out of a maze is with someone who already knows the way out.

 If you or someone you know in Gilbert, Arizona is struggling with alcohol or drug abuse, give us a call.
-Our specialists are standing by to answer all your questions about how to enroll in a treatment center, and general questions on detox, rehab, aftercare and intervention.
+Our specialists are standing by to answer all your questions about how to enroll in a treatment center, and general questions on detox, rehab, aftercare, and intervention.
 Start your path to sobriety and give us a call today!
 (480) 999-3383